-Southeast Rib Route.
-Class 2-3.
-The ascent route follows Prairie Creek for 3.64 miles and then climbs in a west northwesterly direction up steep grass and tree covered slopes to a rib that climbs up to the crest roughly 2.5 miles south of the summit.
+The ascent route follows Prairie Creek for 3.64 miles and then climbs in a WNW direction up steep grass and tree-covered slopes to a rib that climbs up to the crest roughly 2.5 miles south of the summit.
 The climb up the ridge can made directly with Class 3 moves or indirectly over mostly Class 2 terrain.

-Headwall Route.
-Class 2-3.
-This route descended north off the summit to the col between the peak and Point 10092.
-The peak’s north ridge is festooned with several spires that can be bypassed or climbed over.
-Difficulty of the traverse will depend on your choice of route.
-It can be done as Class 2 with some difficulty.
+This route descends north off the summit to the col between the peak and Point 10092.
+The peak’s North Ridge is festooned with several spires that can be bypassed or climbed over.
+The difficulty of the traverse will depend on your choice of route.
+It can be done at Class 2 with some difficulty.
 There are some steep tricky moves either way.
 If you want to climb this route, leave the trail at 2.55 miles from the trailhead and climb directly up to the drainage.
 You should find running water a couple of hundred yards above the trail.
 The water did not reach the trail.
 We descended on the right side of this stream until the drainage to the Lake 9011 turns off to the west.
 The creek continues up to the north and does not lead to the dry lake.

 Head to the northern side of the col and then descend down and to the northeast.
-See Photos below.
-The headwall is steep and cliffy and a direct descent would be dangerous.
+See photos below.
+The headwall is steep and cliffy; a direct descent would be dangerous.